kareemk11/AZLoan/README.md

 - Creates all required monthly `Payment` objects using an amortization schedule.
 - Updates the loan status to **funded**.

-**Offer Acceptance:**

-- Verifies the lender has sufficient balance.
-- Deducts the loan amount plus the `lenme_fee` from the lender's balance.
-- Creates all required monthly `Payment` objects using an amortization schedule.
-- Updates the loan status to **funded**.

----

 **Payment Processing:**